Skip to Content

 Every villa has a private hot tub!
 Photo credit: Mount Cook Lakeside Retreat

-This stop is perfect for anybody looking for a little luxury!
-Mount Cook Lakeside Retreat is a beautiful place to spend a night or two surrounded by the serenity and scenery of Lake Pukaki.
-This place is seriously gorgeous and offers private villas with lake views and private hot tubs!
+The retreat itself is seriously gorgeous and offers private villas with lake views and out-of-this-world private hot tubs.
 It’s probably the most luxurious place to stay near Mount Cook and Lake Pukaki and is well worth it if you’re looking to spoil yourself a little.

 Not up for an overnight stay?
 No problem!
-You can just stop here at their highly-rated restaurant for a bite to eat and glass of wine with a view before hitting the road again.
-You’ll find Mount Cook Lakeside Retreat located on Highway 80 as you make your way towards Mount Cook National Park.
+You can just stop here at their highly-rated restaurant for a bite to eat and a glass of wine with a view before hitting the road again.
+You’ll find Mount Cook Lakeside Retreat located on Highway 80 as you make your way toward Mount Cook National Park.

-12. Mount Cook Road Photo
+17. Mount Cook Road Photo

 Two people run down the road at the famous Mount Cook Road photo location